diegogb/3D_Synthesis_based_on_Fine-grained_Parts/README.md

 We provide the code for synthesizing 3D models using our approach and employing pre-processed data.
 That is, our code uses fine-grained segments previously computed to generate new 3D shapes.

 1) We provide the pre-processed data in the form of several matlab files (.mat files).
-NOTE: some of these .mat files are large (more than 50 Mb).
+NOTE: some of these .mat files are large (more than 50 Mb in some cases).

 2) We provide also the Matlab and C++ code used by our synthesis application.